mongodb/docs/source/includes/list-table-alert-notification-methods.rst

         -
         - .. include:: /includes/alert-notifications/webhook.rst

-          To use this method at the Global level, configure the :guilabel:`Webhook` settings on the Administration
+          To use this method at the Global level:

-          :ref:`Alerts tab <om-admin-alerts-tab>` for Global alerts.
+          1. Navigate to the :guilabel:`Ops Manager Config` :guilabel:`Miscellaneous` tab of the :guilabel:`Administration console`.

+          2. Update the :setting:`Webhook URL` and
+             :setting:`Webhook Secret` settings.

           .. include:: /includes/facts/alert-webhook-mms-event-header.rst